piuma/limit-fs/README.md

 It is recommended to run limit-fs as regular user (not as root).
 For this to work the mount point must be owned by the user.

-You can specify the option "--usage-limit=<d>" to set the usage limit in percentage.
-If the option is omitted, limit-fs use the value 80% as usage limit.

 To unmount the filesystem:
 ```
 fusermount -u mountpoint